 Below, friends and family members of individuals currently incarcerated in Butte County can find some important details about the jail.
 Our team of California criminal defense lawyers provide helpful information addressing the following topics:

-- 7. Life at the Butte Detention Center
+- 7. What is life like at the Butte County Jail?

 The Butte County Sheriff's Office provides an online booking log that can help you determine if your friend or loved one has been taken into custody at the jail.
 The inmate locater log provides an updated list of “public bookings,” identifying arrestees by name and date of birth and including the date of arrest, criminal charges, and booking number.
 Alternatively, you are free to call the jail at (530) 538-7471 to request inmate information.